antiface/dsp-playground/README.md

 An analysis of frequencies in multiple videos (an ad-hoc method using linear correlation of integrated values).
 Requires ffmpeg installed in path for frame grabbing:

     python --start=1 --time=1 source_video.mp4 encoded_video.mp4

+Some screenshots saved from the matplotlib graphs are in `sample_outputs` directory.